Cryptic crossword: Spoonerism

 A relatively uncommon clue type, a Spoonerism is a play on words where corresponding consonant clusters are switched between two words in a phrase (or syllables in a word) and the switch forms another pair of proper sounding words.
 For example: "butterfly" = "flutter by".

 Both the solution word or phrase and its corresponding Spoonerism are clued for, and the clue type is almost always indicated by reference to William Archibald Spooner himself – with some regions/publications insisting his religious title "Rev." or "Reverend" be included.
 In contrast to all other clue types, this makes them almost impossible to disguise.
-But that doesn't necessarily make them easy.
+But that does not necessarily make them easy.

 An example of a Spoonerism clue is: